arabbika/my-aws-journey/Labs/Compute/EC2_Foundations.md

-# ◈ EC2 Foundations
+# ◈ EC2 Foundations and Provisioning
 **Course ID**: `11-[CF]-Lab`

 ## 🎯 Architectural Objective
-Establishing a foundational compute environment to understand resource provisioning, state management, and the impact of instance sizing on infrastructure performance.
+Establishing a foundational compute environment to master instance lifecycle management, security group orchestration, and vertical scaling (compute/storage) within AWS.

 ## ⚙️ Technical Implementation
-* **Compute:** Provisioned a `t3.micro` Linux-based instance using the Amazon Linux AMI, selected for its balance of performance and cost-efficiency.
+* **Compute:** Provisioned a `t3.micro` instance using Amazon Linux 2023 AMI, initialized with a User Data script to automate the deployment of an Apache web server.
-* **Network:** Configured network integration by assigning the compute resource to a specific VPC subnet, ensuring proper connectivity within the isolated lab environment.
+* **Network & Security:** Implemented a "Least Privilege" security model by explicitly configuring an Inbound Rule to permit HTTP traffic (Port 80) only after validating that the initial web request failed due to lack of permission.
-* **Lifecycle Management:** Executed instance state transitions (Stop/Start operations) to perform infrastructure modifications, transitioning the instance type from a `t3.micro` to an `m4.large` to demonstrate vertical scaling.
+* **Lifecycle & Scaling:** * Performed vertical scaling by transitioning the instance type from `t3.micro` to `t3.small`.
+    * Executed storage expansion by modifying the EBS root volume from `8 GiB` to `10 GiB` to accommodate increased resource needs.
+    * Configured **Termination Protection** to prevent accidental resource deletion.

 ## 🛠️ Operational Intelligence (Troubleshooting)
-* **Real-World Challenge:** Encountered a configuration dependency where the instance type modification was restricted while the resource was in a "Running" state.
+* **Real-World Challenge:** Encountered a `Connection Refused/Timeout` error when attempting to access the web server post-launch.
-* **Engineering Resolution:** Identified the requirement for a clean shutdown; performed a controlled stop of the instance to modify the configuration, then successfully verified the new instance type (`m4.large`) in the EC2 dashboard.
-* **"What If" Scenario:** In a production environment, I would utilize **AWS Auto Scaling Groups (ASG)** to manage instance types and fleet capacity dynamically based on load, preventing the need for manual state transitions and associated service downtime.
+* **Engineering Resolution:** Identified that the security group lacked an explicit inbound rule for Port 80.
+Remedied this by updating the Security Group Inbound Rules to allow HTTP traffic, enabling successful web server access.
+* **"What If" Scenario:** If this were a production workload, rather than manually updating rules, I would define the security group as **Infrastructure as Code (IaC)** using Terraform or CloudFormation to ensure consistent, repeatable network security configurations across environments.

 ## 📊 Technical Competence
-* **Demonstrated Skills:** Infrastructure Provisioning, Lifecycle State Management, Vertical Scaling, and Resource Configuration.
+* **Demonstrated Skills:** Security Group Management, Instance Lifecycle Control, Vertical Scaling (EBS & Compute), and Automated Provisioning via User Data.